 In supporting documents, federal prosecutors estimated Sriram defrauded insurers of more than $1.6 million.
 He faces $750,000 in fines and up to $2 million in forfeitures.
 A federal judge is scheduled to sentence Sriram Feb.
 3. A spokesman for the U.S. attorney said the sentencing hearing could take up to a week because multiple patients and witnesses will be called to testify.

 Assistant U.S. Attorney Jackie Stern, who is prosecuting the case, said Sriram and the government have not agreed yet on the extent of the doctor's crimes.
 "There are still legal and factual issues that need to be thrashed out," said Stern, who contended that Sriram put patients at risk.
 "Both sides are free to argue for what they deem appropriate."

 While Sriram was not implicated in the massive federal criminal investigation of Chicago's now-closed Edgewater Medical Center, he performed many of the allegedly unnecessary cardiac catheterizations and other tests there.
 A doctor and university professor federal prosecutors hired to review those tests found that only three of 24 catheterizations Sriram performed and the doctor reviewed were medically necessary.

 The scandal-plagued Edgewater, a 215-bed hospital accused of bilking insurers of more than $10 million in false billings and kickbacks, closed in December.
-Four doctors and a former Edgewater vice president have pled guilty to kickback and other health fraud charges, and the hospital's former management company, Merrillville, Ind.-based Bainbridge Management, faces a January criminal trial.
+Four doctors and a former Edgewater vice president have pleaded guilty to kickback and other health fraud charges, and the hospital's former management company, Merrillville, Ind.-based Bainbridge Management, faces a January criminal trial.